 - If you’re an existing Amex cardmember and apply for another Amex card, your credit won’t initially be pulled; this means that if you get a preliminary denial based on existing information, it won’t ding your credit score

 - Among business credit cards, I find that Amex cards are significantly easier to be approved for than Chase or Citi cards, so it’s a great place to start if you’re getting your first business card

 Amex’s general restrictions on applying for cards is as follows:

-- You can generally have at most five Amex credit cards at any given point; it doesn’t matter whether they’re personal or business, and this limit doesn’t include charge cards (the only card above that’s a charge card is the Amex Business Platinum)
+- You can generally have at most five Amex credit cards at any given point; it doesn’t matter whether they’re personal or business, and this limit doesn’t include charge cards (the only cards above that are charge cards are the Amex Business Gold and Amex Business Platinum)

 - You can typically be approved for at most two American Express credit cards in 90 days, though there are some inconsistencies when it comes to that (again, this doesn’t include charge cards)